andguasta/sae-temv2/Wwise-Rclone.md

 At this point share the folder with the other team mates giving them full editing permissions.

 Now the **other team member** can also setup their Google Drive.
-They can also create the folder mentioned before to store their Wwise projects: `wwise_projects`
+First they need to create the folder mentioned before to store their Wwise projects: `wwise_projects`

-Next they should find the **Shared with Me** section on the left menu
+Next they should find the **Shared with Me** section on the left menu.
 ![image](assets/img/GDrive_Menu.png)

 In that section you will find the folder shared with you, right click and go to `Organize>Create Shortcut` , create a shortcut inside the `wwise_projects` folder.
 At this point go to your `My Drive` navigate to the `wwise_projects` and verify the presence of the shortcut inside the folder.

 Great now let's use **rclone**.
 Install rclone following the instructions showed in this page: [https://rclone.org/install/](https://rclone.org/install/)
 Once **installed** let's setup Google Drive with rclone